AdaCore/learn/labs/intro-to-ada/chapters/records.rst

-In this exercise, we make use of the algorithm implemented in the :ada:`Check_Direction` procedure (see chapter on :doc:`../../../courses/intro-to-ada/chapters/imperative_language`).
+In this exercise, we make use of the algorithm implemented in the :ada:`Check_Direction` procedure (see chapter on :doc:`chapter on imperative language <courses/intro-to-ada/chapters/imperative_language>`).
 For the sake of this exercise, we use the concept of an *extended angle*, which includes the actual geometric angle and the corresponding direction (North, South, Northwest, and so on).
 These are your goals: